chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 {% include content/heading.html title='The Cons of Disqus' id='cons' %}

-- The greatest disadvantage of using Disqus may or may not be obvious, but it means you’re locked into using Disqus for your comments.
-Disqus do offer [importing](https://help.disqus.com/customer/portal/topics/215157-importing/articles "importing options") and [exporting options](https://help.disqus.com/customer/portal/articles/472149-comments-export "exporting options"), but it’s not a guarantee that whatever commenting platform you want to move from or to will make for an easy, foolproof process.
+- The greatest disadvantage of using *Disqus* may or may not be obvious, but it means you’re locked into using *Disqus* for your comments. *Disqus* do offer [importing](https://help.disqus.com/customer/portal/topics/215157-importing/articles "importing options") and [exporting options](https://help.disqus.com/customer/portal/articles/472149-comments-export "exporting options"), but it’s not a guarantee that whatever commenting platform you want to move from or to will make for an easy, foolproof process.
-- It also used to be the case that you needed to have an account with Disqus in order to be able to make comments, but there is now an optional setting that owners can toggle enabling guests to make comments.
+- It also used to be the case that you needed to have an account with *Disqus* in order to be able to make comments, but there is now an optional setting that owners can toggle enabling guests to make comments.
-- Another issue with Disqus that isn’t terribly relevant anymore today, outside the context of a few edge case users, is that Disqus relies on JavaScript to inject your comments and commenting form onto your page—users with JavaScript turned off won’t be able to comment.
-I imagine there are also some aggressive ad-block browser plugins which would disallow Disqus from loading, but they’re probably also an edge case.
+- Another issue with *Disqus* that isn’t terribly relevant anymore today, outside the context of a few edge case users, is that *Disqus* relies on JavaScript to inject your comments and commenting form onto your page—users with JavaScript turned off won’t be able to comment.
+I imagine there are also some aggressive ad-block browser plugins which would disallow *Disqus* from loading, but they’re probably also an edge case.
 In the case that the user doesn’t have JavaScript turned on, a message is displayed using a `noscript` tag.
-- It’s beyond my knowledge how caching is affected by Disqus—whether or not it is cached, or available to be cached offline—but as the *movement* to bring offline support to the web ramps up, this could present an issue.
+- It’s beyond my knowledge how caching is affected by *Disqus*—whether or not it is cached, or available to be cached offline—but as the movement to bring offline support to the web ramps up, this could present an issue.

 {% include content/heading.html title='The Pros of Disqus' id='pros' %}

-- Once you’ve signed up for a Disqus account, you’ll be able to comment on *every* site that has implemented Disqus for their commenting system and allows comments from the public.
+- Once you’ve signed up for a *Disqus* account, you’ll be able to comment on *every* site that has implemented *Disqus* for their commenting system and allows comments from the public.
-- Disqus has nearly all the bells and whistles you could want for making comments:
+- *Disqus* has nearly all the bells and whistles you could want for making comments:
     - threaded replies; mentions; notifications
 - Robust Administration tools
 - Automatic anti-spam filters, and ones you can customise yourself, including:
     - whitelist / blacklist; restricted words
-- Option to display related articles from your own blog or from other blogs using Disqus
+- Option to display related articles from your own blog or from other blogs using *Disqus*
 - Option to add targeted ads and monetise upon clickthroughs

 {% include content/heading.html title='The Weigh In' %}

-First, let’s look at some statistics for loading Disqus comments on page load:
+First, let’s look at some statistics for loading *Disqus* comments on page load:

-- **37%** of an article page’s load time comes from loading Disqus
+- **37%** of an article page’s load time comes from loading *Disqus*
-    - This was tested on my article, <a href="{% post_url 2014-02-09-lets-look-back %}">Let’s Look Back</a>, which has more (heavy) images than any of my other articles—totalling nearly *1MB* of image data—meaning that the percentage of load time dedicated to Disqus could get even higher on my more minimal articles.
+    - This was tested on my article, <a href="{% post_url 2014-02-09-lets-look-back %}">Let’s Look Back</a>, which has more (heavy) images than any of my other articles—totalling nearly *1MB* of image data—meaning that the percentage of load time dedicated to *Disqus* could get even higher on my more minimal articles.
-- **298kB** of data comes from Disqus’ three servers used to load comments, which isn’t a hell of a lot.
+- **298kB** of data comes from *Disqus’* three servers used to load comments, which isn’t a hell of a lot—at least, when you compare it to a decent-sized image asset.
-- **40** requests are made from Disqus in order to display the comments section.
+- **40** requests are made from *Disqus* in order to display the comments section.

 By and large, this isn’t a massive hit.
 But we can *almost* always make things faster.
 I think it comes down what content is important—most people don’t comment on my articles, which begs the question: do most people care about the comments?
 That’s a difficult question to answer, but I think the point to drive home is that most people seem not to need the comments section—they’re here to read the articles.
 Maybe that will change over time, but with a mobile first approach, it’s important to consider what constraints mobile users could be under; namely, poor Internet connection speed and low processing power.
 The number of users browsing on mobile phones and tablets has only escalated in recent years, and we should be able to cater to their needs in ways other than just building responsively.